b-lukaszuk/b-lukaszuk/README.md

 ### Hi there 👋

-I'm Bartlomiej Lukaszuk (aka Bartek or Bart), a programming enthusiast on a quest to learn something new.
+I'm Bartlomiej Lukaszuk (aka Bart), a programming enthusiast on a quest to learn something new.

 Here are some of [my deployed projects](https://b-lukaszuk.github.io/deployedProjects/).